 Dale Earnhardt is a household name at this point, even for people who don’t know a thing about NASCAR.

-This week on The Dale Jr. Download, Dale Jr.’s Aunt Cathy and sister of Dale Sr. was a guest.
+Last year on The Dale Jr. Download, Dale Jr.’s Aunt Cathy, the sister of Dale Sr., was a guest.
 And she went in-depth on some of their family history, sharing a few stories and memories she had from Dale Sr.’s early days in racing.

-They talked about how Dale Sr.’s dad, Ralph, passed away, and how it effected their family, ultimately causing Dale to step up as the leader.
+They talked about when Dale Sr.’s dad, Ralph, passed away, and how it effected their family, ultimately causing Dale to have to step up as the leader.

 He dropped out of high school at the age of 16 to pursue racing, and had been married and remarried and had two kids by the time he was 21 years old.

 Dale Jr. still finds it hard to believe he overcame all of that to become the icon of all racing icons:

 “To put all that in front of dad in 1973, at the end of ’73, it shocks me that he became what he became.
 It’s not surprising, but how did he not screw that up?

 He had two kids, he was a lousy dad, he was a lousy husband.”